Wa2hingt0n/binary_trees/README.md

 ## Overview

 The goal of this project is to understand and test the use of the binary tree data structure in the C programming language.
-Some of the key points to be learned include:
+Some of the key points to be learnt include:
  - What is a binary tree
  - What is the difference between a binary tree and a Binary Search Tree
  - What is the possible gain in terms of the time complexity compared to linked lists